Kaiapoi flood protection | McIntoshs bend rock works

 The Waimakariri and Kaiapoi River stopbanks are part of the Waimakariri-Eyre-Cust flood protection system.
 We will be strengthening the riverbank rock lining and placing stopbank rock armouring along the riverbank.
 We will also carry out improvements to the Ferry Road carpark, riverbank access tracks, and wetlands.

 These upgrades will be carried out by Environment Canterbury, with funding support from the Ministry of Business Innovation and Employment’s Provincial Development Unit (PDU).

 Find out more about Kaiapoi flood protection works at McIntoshs bend (PDF File, 368.46KB).

-A stretch of berm along the north bank of the Waimakariri River, McIntoshs is a popular fishing and whitebaiting spot with a picnic area.
+McIntoshs bend is a stretch of berm on the north bank of the Waimakariri River, on Ferry Road east of Kaiapoi Township.
+It’s a popular fishing and whitebaiting spot with a picnic area.

 A platform is available for wheelchair users and blind anglers – see below for key access details.

 Walkers and cyclists can travel along the top of the stop bank from Kaiapoi, through McIntoshs to Kairaki beach, with views over the river and bird watching opportunities along the way.

 Please check notices and events for the latest information.